We are forever travelling. I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

 Concurrent Wills help avoid unintended consequences in distributing your estate in different countries.
 They avoid and reduce costs and taxes.

-Waste of time to have concurrent Wills?
+Is it a waste of time to have concurrent Wills?

 I have assets in two countries.
 Do I need two Wills?